MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/renderdevice-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RenderDevice element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RenderDevice element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 The name of a render device used to provide the media to for this stream.
 This device is in the TO endpoint and usually represents a speaker.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information